rich-murphey/sqlx-actix-chinook-test/README.md

     hey -n 2048 -c 8 -H "Content-Type: application/json" -m POST -d '{"offset":0,"limit":3000}' http://localhost:8080/tracks

-## Issues in sqlite
+## Issues in SQLite

-Sqlite may exibit a Segmentation fault (in code that advances the cursor) under high load.
+Sqlite may exhibit a Segmentation fault (in code that advances the cursor) under high load.
 To reproduce this, use:

     cargo run --release &